JosefNemec/Playnite/doc/tutorials/playnite9migration.md

 Other
 ---------------------

-Extensions no longer log into main log file (playnite.log), but use separate file called `extensions.log`.
+Extensions no longer log to main log file (playnite.log), but use a separate file called `extensions.log`.

 Themes
 ---------------------